Looking for the best power rack for your home or gym?

 Let’s take a closer look at the things that you need to consider when purchasing a power rack.

-How Much Weight Can A Squat Rack Hold?
+How Much Weight Can A Power Rack Hold?

 It will depend on the size of the rack, the material that it is made from, and how the pegs and frame are arranged.